Published:

 • Annual MIP – The premium for this insurance can vary, but it’s most often 0.85% of the loan amount.

-Despite these potential drawbacks, the benefits of FHA loans outweigh the downfalls for many home buyers in places like Tacoma and Lynnwood.
+Like other program types, FHA financing may often be paired with a fixed-rate term, depending on the loan structure you choose.
+Despite the insurance cost, the benefits of FHA loans outweigh the downfalls for many home buyers in places like Tacoma and Lynnwood.

 Conventional Mortgage Loan Programs